thelogbox/thelogbox.github.com/_posts/2012-04-09-send-receive-sms-messages-usb-modem-linux.md

 ---

 This guide uses *gnokii-sms* to send and receive SMS messages using Linux PC.
-The project I was working on did not industrial grade throughput.
+The project I was working on did not require industrial grade throughput.
 That is the reason I cannot justify the cost of *WaveComm* *iTegra* type equipment.
 The SMS project was ran on a Debian Linux.
 If you are using a different distro, use the packaging mechanism of your distro.

 There were a couple of other solution approaches but I went for *gnokii-sms*.
 I didn't have a lot of time, which ruled out whipping serial I/O codes and concocting SMS messages using Hayes AT command set.